navapbc/template-application-nextjs/docs/app/internationalization.md

 In terms of best practices, [it is recommended](https://next-intl-docs.vercel.app/docs/usage/messages#structuring-messages) to structure your messages such that they correspond to the component that will be using them.
 You can nest these definitions arbitrarily deep if you have a particularly complex need.

 It is always preferable to structure messages per their usage rather than due to some side effect of a technological implementation.
+The idea is to group them semantically but also preserve maximum flexibility for a translator.
+For instance, splitting up a paragraph in order to separate out a link might lead to awkward translation, so it is best to keep it as a single message.
+The info below shows techniques for common needs that prevent unnecessary splits of content.

 ### Variables